 Qualified Target Industry: Businesses serving multi-state and/or international markets and that create new jobs at greater than the annual average wage of Pasco County.
 What is a targeted industry?

-The project must result in a minimum of 10 new full-time jobs (W-2) in Pasco County within one year of the project completion.
+Job Creation Requirements: The project must result in a minimum of 10 new, full-time, jobs (W-2) in Pasco County within one year of the project completion.
 This award can be used in addition to any qualifying State program.

 Mobility Fees were formerly known as "impact fees".

 Did you know if you are a target industry, there are no Mobility Fees to pay the County when you locate or expand your business?
-Learn more about our Mobility Fee.
+Learn more about our Mobility Fees.

 Completed applications along with supporting documentation must be submitted to Pasco Economic Development Council to qualify for these easy to get incentives.